aisosalo/CIFAR-10/README.md

 `YUV` color space was proposed to be used by [Sergey Zagoruyko](https://github.com/szagoruyko/cifar.torch).
 We run our experimets without the `RGB` to `YUV` conversion.

+Data is normalized in the usual way with mean and standard deviation calculated across the 50000 images, as it can, e.g., speed up the training.

 ## Training